 The local sago processing industry has significant development potential, supporting increased rural income and carbohydrate intake.
 The base areas for local sago food development are South Konawe, Konawe, North Konawe, East Kolaka, and Kolaka, with LQ values greater than one, supported by the analysis of the Growth and Share of Local Sago Food Processors.
-Based on these findings, we recommend that the development of the local sago food processing industry be more efficient if carried out in these base areas.
+Based on these findings, it is recommended that the development of the local sago food processing industry be carried out more efficiently in these base areas.
 Local sago food commodities can be improved and preserved by establishing a local sago processing industry centered in the central region and expanding resources.
 Finally, it is recommended to conduct a study on the local sago food development model based on the regional characteristics of Southeast Sulawesi.